Microsoft/azure-docs.pt-pt/articles/security-center/security-center-recommendations.md

 - Uma breve descrição do que está a ser recomendado.
 - As medidas de reparação a executar para implementar a recomendação. <!-- In some cases, Quick Fix remediation is available. -->
 - Que recursos precisam que faça a ação recomendada neles.
-- O **impacto da pontuação segura**, que é o valor que a sua pontuação segura irá subir se implementar esta recomendação.
+- O **impacto Secure Score**, que é o valor que a sua Pontuação Segura irá subir se implementar esta recomendação.

 ## Monitorizar recomendações<a name="monitor-recommendations"></a>